radoncreep/cs514/README.md

 2. Whenever you create a new local branch on your machine;
 - please checkout to master and pull from the remote repo.
 - Then checkout back to your newly created branch and "git merge master"
-- make your changes, and run commands 'git add .' or 'git add 'filename(s)' git commit -m <some descriptive msg> and create an upstream.
+- make your changes, and run commands 'git add .' or 'git add 'filename(s)' 'git commit -m <some descriptive msg>' and 'git push -u origin <branchanme> create an upstream (if you havent pushed previously), if you have 'git push' will surface (check terminal to make sure its not master).
 3. Remove logs (console.log statements)